 Introduction

+Aligning management practices is paramount to developing academic careers and their competencies in globalized higher education (Whitchurch, 2023).
+As evident, extensive studies have been conducted in the United States (Teichler, 2017), Australia (Bradley, 2016), Europe (Fumasoli, 2018; Kekäle, 2018), and Asia-Pacific regions (Shin, 2018) to strengthen the system of an academic career system on the verge of changes.
+Meanwhile, higher education management in Southeast Asia is being transformed from government-funded bodies to corporate organizations.
+However, the Asian Development Bank (ADB) (2012) found several underlying issues in university academic career management in the Philippines, Malaysia, Indonesia, Thailand, Laos, Vietnam, and Cambodia.
+The ADB emphasized that the practices of academic career systems varied from a higher degree of centralization to a certain level of autonomy in the region.
 In Cambodia, in particular, the management of academic careers, especially civil servants, is controlled by the state (Jarvis and Mok, 2019), while the management of contracted employees has been generally neglected (Mak et al., 2019).
+Further, academic management systems are fragmented between public and private institutions due to inadequate support from government agencies and development partners (Chhaing, 2022).
+Consequently, Cambodian academics, both civil servants and service contractors, have unequal opportunities for professional development and involvement in university management (Mak et al., 2019).
+The lack of all-stakeholder support has affected academic identities and roles in this country (Ros et al., 2020).

 The studies discussed above imply that managing Cambodian academic careers remains problematic.
 Although the Ministry of Education, Youth and Sport (MoEYS) has introduced the Manual for Human Resources Management (HRM) (MoEYS, 2021b) and Human Resources Development (HRD) Plan to improve efficiency and accountability (MoEYS, 2021c), the lack explicit content guidelines has caused fragmentations within and between Cambodian universities.
 Thus, Cambodia needs more research to build a comprehensive management system and ensure result-based management that can develop academic careers.
 Therefore, this study examines the practices of academic career management and its alignment features in two Cambodian public universities to address two research questions: